Heena-Sharma/Assignment/README.md

 ### Assignment ###

-* This application is for learning jetpack components like navigation, live Data, data binding. this projects has single list of data which is showing using recycler view.
+* This application is for learning jetpack components like navigation, live Data, data binding. this projects has single list of data which is showing using recycler view and a floating action button to show static data in a bottom sheet Dialog.
 * Version- 1.0
 * Reference- https://developer.android.com/jetpack/getting-started